polarJackdaw/internet-speed-logger/README.md

 - Custom background music support (`.mp3` playback)
 - Custom Themes with theme_manager.py

+## Theme Customization & Theme manager

+- Change the colors of the program and the scatter plot by editing settings.json
+- Run theme_manager.py to Apply, Delete or Add themes.
+- "Save Current As New" will save settings.json as a new theme
+- More & better themes coming soon...

 ## Custom Music

 You can add your own `.mp3` files to play as background music.